BlancoLanda/LandasRLTracker/README.md

 That happens because RL triggers win/lose & MMR data updates when a winner is announced.

-Normally, in these cases, stats won't be instantly updated just after the match, and **they get updated in the next log update, normally in the start of the next match.** That means, a little delay, but nothing too serious.
+Normally, in these cases, stats won't be instantly updated just after the match, and **they get updated in the next log update, normally in the start of the next match.** That means, a little delay.
+There is also a small possibility that stats don't update, like that match never existed :/

 ## Is it legal and safe?